top of page

 For South Africans living abroad, this does not need to be a concern - provided your affairs are properly structured and up to date.

-This communication is intended for general information purposes only and should not be considered tax advice.
-Specific advice should be obtained based on your individual circumstances.
+This article is provided for general information purposes only and does not constitute tax advice.
+Professional advice should be obtained based on your specific circumstances.

 Comments